Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

     builder.Services.AddSingleton<ITasksManager, TasksStoreManager>();
     //builder.Services.AddSingleton<ITasksManager, FakeTasksManager>();
     //Code removed for brevity
     ```

+- Let's verify that the Dapr dependency is restored properly and that the project compiles.
+From VS Code Terminal tab, open developer command prompt or PowerShell terminal and navigate to the parent directory which hosts the `.csproj` project folder and build the project.

+    ```shell
+    cd ~\TasksTracker.ContainerApps\TasksTracker.TasksManager.Backend.Api
+    dotnet build
+    ```

 Now you are ready to run both applications and debug them.
 You can store new tasks, update them, delete existing tasks and mark them as completed.
 The data should be stored on your local Redis instance.